tbgitoo/USDX/COMPILING.md

   * Copy the DLLs from `game` to `installer/dependencies/dll`
   * `C:\...\makensis "installer/UltraStar Deluxe.nsi"` (this will take a while)
   * The .exe will be placed in `installer/dist`

+  # Android cross compilation
+Android cross compilation needs:
+- The crosscompiler.
+The crosscompiler can be built from the free pascal sources at https://gitlab.com/freepascal.org/fpc/source.git, following the instructions at https://wiki.freepascal.org/Android.
+Depending on the platform, this needs the presence of a number of libraries.
+An example make command on MacOSX (12.6.6) is
+  `make clean crossall crossinstall OS_TARGET=android CPU_TARGET=arm COMPILER_LIBRARYDIR=/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/lib FPCMAKEGCCLIBDIR=/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/lib INSTALL_PREFIX=~/FPC/pp`
+- Building the cross-compiler can be a bit tricky.
+On MacOSX (12.6.6), there can be minor issues in the make file and some sources of the fpc source for crosscompilation.
+* In the makefile add somewhere arround line 500, add `ifdef COMPILER_LIBRARYDIR override OPT+=$(addprefix -Fl,$(COMPILER_LIBRARYDIR))
+endif`
+* There also seems to be an error in compiler/options.pas, replace line 886 by `Assign(xmloutput,Copy(More,2,Length(More)));`

+- The Android NDK.
+In fact the Android